NeoHW/YMovies321/README.md

 **Week 2-4 (16 May - 5 Jun):**
 Implement user authentication and user account system
-Set up the movie database and integrate with an API to retrieve movie data
+Set up the movie database and integrate it with an API to retrieve movie data

 **Evaluation Milestone 1 (29 May):**
 Review progress and ensure development is on track